Reid Hoffman’s digital twin: how HeyGen powers AI-driven presence

 Reid Hoffman has long been at the forefront of innovation and technology.
 As co-founder and founding CEO of LinkedIn, a partner at Greylock, and host of multiple podcasts on AI and ethics, Reid has spent years exploring how artificial intelligence can amplify, not replace, human capabilities.
 In 2024, he posed a bold question: Can I create a digital twin of myself as a tool for fostering communication, creativity, and presence?

-The team’s goals were twofold: first, to explore how a trusted public figure could use AI transparently and ethically; and second, to extend Reid’s ability to communicate across platforms, languages, and audiences, without requiring his constant presence.
+The team’s goals were twofold: first, to explore how a trusted public figure could use AI in a transparent and ethical way; and second, to extend Reid’s ability to communicate across platforms, languages, and audiences, without requiring his constant presence.

 To achieve this, Reid AI uses HeyGen in several key ways.
 Reid’s avatar regularly appears across his social channels, sharing timely insights and commentary in his own voice and style.
 When Reid isn’t available to attend conferences or speaking engagements, his digital twin steps in to deliver keynotes and respond to audience questions through HeyGen’s interactive capabilities.